nccgroup/AWS-recipes/README.md

 ### aws_configure.py

-This tool works similarly to the CLI _aws configure_, but saves values in a file under .aws/credentials.no-mfa, instead of the standard .aws/credentials.
+This tool works similarly to the _aws configure_ CLI tool, but saves values in a different file under _.aws/credentials.no-mfa_, instead of the standard _.aws/credentials_.
 It also allows users to configure their MFA serial token number, such that they will no longer have to enter it every time they call the Security Token Service (STS).

     ./aws_configure

-It supports profile and allows creation of multiple profiles via calls like
+Similar to the AWS CLI, it supports profiles:

     ./aws_configure --profile isec

 ### aws_init_session.py

-This tool reads credentials configured in the .aws/credentials.no-mfa file, prompts users for their MFA code, and retrieves STS credentials (key id, secret, and session token).
-The short-lived credentials are then saved under the "standardized" .aws/credentials file to be accessible to other tools.
+This tool reads credentials configured in the .aws/credentials.no-mfa file, prompts users for their MFA code, and retrieves STS credentials (AWS access key ID, AWS secret key, and session token).

     ./aws_init_session.py

-After calling this function, users of the AWS CLI may just work as if MFA-protected API access was not there:
+The STS credentials are then saved under the "standardized" _.aws/credentials_ file to be accessible to other tools such as the AWS CLI.
+After initializing their STS session, users of the AWS CLI may just work as if MFA-protected API access was not there:

     aws iam list-users